DannyGersh/exercises/README.md

 cd dev && \
 npm install
 ```
-now you are ready to develop the react projects, using "npm start" for each page separately.
+now you are ready to develop the react projects, using "npm start" separately from each page directory.